noahtren/Cooperative-Communication-Networks/README.md

 ### Disclaimer

-I am not a formal ML researcher (but I'd be interested in the opportunity), and I currently don't have any claims about the theoretical signifiance of this work.
+I am not a formal ML researcher (but I'd be interested in the opportunity), and I have no claims about the theoretical signifiance of this work.

 Regardless, I'm happy to share this code and respond to questions!